 Previous GeneCards Identifiers for STAT2 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 In response to interferon (IFN), this protein forms a complex with STAT1 and IFN regulatory factor family protein p48 (ISGF3G), in which this protein acts as a transactivator, but lacks the ability to bind DNA directly.
 Transcription adaptor P300/CBP (EP300/CREBBP) has been shown to interact specifically with this protein, which is thought to be involved in the process of blocking IFN-alpha response by adenovirus.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Mar 2010]

 GeneCards Summary for STAT2 Gene

 STAT2 (Signal Transducer And Activator Of Transcription 2) is a Protein Coding gene.
 Diseases associated with STAT2 include Immunodeficiency 44 and Primary Immunodeficiency With Post-Measles-Mumps-Rubella Vaccine Viral Infection.
-Among its related pathways are Adipogenesis and Jak-Stat Signaling Pathway (sino).
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and identical protein binding.
+Among its related pathways are Interferon gamma signaling and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is STAT1.